 Erlend has played solo, chamber music and orchestra concerts across Europe and Asia.
-He is currently enjoying membership in the acclaimed Southbank Sinfonia, London Waterloo.
+He is currently enjoying membership in Southbank Sinfonia at St John’s Smith Square.
 Erlend is substitute in the Norwegian Radio Orchestra and Stavanger Symphony Orchestra as well as freelancing in diverse chamber groups and small orchestras in Norway and the UK.
 As a soloist he has performed with various Norwegian orchestras including Bergen Youth Symphony Orchestra and Kjell Seim on tour to Japan in 2010, with Vestfold Symphony Orchestra in Saint-Saëns’ Cello Concerto No 1 conducted by Eirik Ødegård in 2015, and he has performed as soloist in Giovanni Sollima “Vibrez” for two cello solos and cello ensemble in Stavanger, Ebeltoft (Denmark) and London.
 Erlend has played for cellists such as Clemens Hagen, Miklos Perenyi, Stephan Kropfitch, Natalie Clein, Antonio Meneses, Mats Lidström and Torleif Thedéen.
 As part of the RCM Gateway and Professional Engagement Schemes, Erlend holds unaccompanied solo recitals in various London venues.

 Erlend is a diverse musician, also giving concerts on the baroque and the electric cello.
 He studied the baroque cello at the RCM with Richard Tunnicliffe and has been active in the RCM Historical Performance Department since his enrolment in 2017.
 He has enjoyed performances in for instance St. George’s Hannover Square, Queen’s Gallery Buckingham Palace, Dartington Hall, Cadogan Hall and at the Royal Festival Hall with Florilegium Ensemble.
 Erlend is currently part of the experience scheme of the Orchestra of the Age of Enlightenment.

 His master project at the RCM allowed him to learn about English performance practices of the early 20th century, and this resulted in a lecture recital with a performance of Edward Elgar’s Cello Concerto in a historically informed manner.
 In February 2020, the Concerto was once again performed and recorded with an orchestra of London freelancers and conductor Christopher Quentin McMullen-Laird.
 Erlend spoke about his research and, together with Chris, discussed their experiences of this performance style in RCM’s “Music & Ideas” series.